 Many homes and buildings around the US can now control their HVAC system from their smartphones.
 Heating and cooling systems in the home can easily be integrated with other appliances by tapping on a few buttons on a mobile app.
 Moreover, the transition to sustainable energy has driven the technological revolution within the industry.

-Sustainability has become a focus across most industries, as environmental impact takes center stage and green technology allows businesses and consumers to become greener.
+Sustainability has become a focus across most industries as environmental impact takes center stage, and green technology allows businesses and consumers to become greener.

 This hesitation has led to less marketplace acceptance in general.
 HVAC technicians and manufacturers are less likely to invest in green technology and training if they don’t feel it will sell.

 Automated HVAC technologies provide a significant contribution to the growth of this industry.
 The global market is expected to make a 75 billion dollar growth in five years (2020- 2025).
 The significant advancement can be credited to new and complex HVAC technologies like smart homes, geothermal heating, dual-fuel heat pumps, and movement-activated air conditioning.
-Additionally, Motili’s HVAC Efficiency tool helps the real estate industry calculate its carbon emissions from HVAC operations.
+Motili’s HVAC Efficiency tool also helps the real estate industry calculate its carbon emissions from HVAC operations.

 Motion-activated air conditioning, however, takes automation to the next level.
 The systems use sensors that turn themselves off and on based on movement in the home, saving money when nobody is there.
-Likewise, smart ventilation systems allow users to separately control the temperature of each room or area of their home.
+Likewise, intelligent ventilation systems allow users to separately control the temperature of each room or area of their home.

 “Everyone wants to obtain the ultimate in-home comfort and organization, and home automation systems make it that much easier by putting the controls right at homeowners’ fingertips,” Top Notch Heating president and owner Mike Brosseit told Future of Everything.